dkessner/APCS/docs/class/resources.md

 ## Software

-You will need to install some software (e.g. the Java compiler and a text editor).
+You will need to install some software (e.g. a Java compiler and a text editor).
 All the software we will be using is free and open source.